rotheconrad/F100_Prok_Recombination/README.md

 ![Average sequence distance within gene clusters](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/pancat_file.png)

+### OPTIONAL STEP: Reorder contigs of draft genomes and MAGs

+Contigs in draft genome and MAG assemblies are not typically aligned to any particular order.
+It can be helpful for the figure created in Step 02 to align the genome pair to each other or to a common reference genome.
+One way to do that is with [Mauve](https://darlinglab.org/mauve/mauve.html).
+See "Reordering contigs" section of the User Guide here: [https://darlinglab.org/mauve/user-guide/reordering.html](https://darlinglab.org/mauve/user-guide/reordering.html).

 ### Step 02: Run analysis for each genome pair of interest

 Repeat this step as many times as you have genome pairs you're interested in.